 - Cover them with soil loose and water if needed.

 - Now place them in a warm location where the temperature should between 21 to 27°C till the seeds germinate.

-- Seedling take 8 to 12 days to sprout.
-Once they get 2 to 3 pair of leave start feeding the with fertilizers.
+- A seedling takes 8 to 12 days to sprout.
+Once they get 2 to 3 pairs of leave start feeding them with fertilizers.

-- Place the containers in outdoor, they should get enough air and sunlight.
+- Place the containers outdoor, they should get enough air and sunlight.

 - You can get desired, tomato plants from the nurseries and transplant them to the desired containers.